dcnieho/glassesValidator/README.md

 For Windows users who wish to use the glassesValidator GUI, the easiest way to acquire glassesValidator is to [download a standalone executable](https://github.com/dcnieho/glassesValidator/releases/latest).
 The standalone executable is not available for MacOS or Linux.
+Complete installation instruction for [MacOS](#complete-install-instructions-for-macos) and [Linux](#complete-install-instructions-for-linux) users are available below.

-For users on Windows, Mac or Linux who wish to use glassesValidator in their Python code, the easiest way to acquire glassesValidator is to install it directly into your Python distribution using the command `python -m pip install glassesValidator`.
-If you are on a Mac and do not know what that means, please [see here](#complete-install-instructions-for-macos).
+For users on Windows, Mac or Linux who wish to use glassesValidator *in their Python code*, the easiest way to acquire glassesValidator is to install it directly into your Python distribution using the command `python -m pip install glassesValidator`.
 If you run into problems on MacOS to install the `imgui_bundle` package, you can try to install it first with the command `SYSTEM_VERSION_COMPAT=0 pip install --only-binary=:all: imgui_bundle==1.5.2`.
 Note that this repository is pip-installable as well:
 `python -m pip install git+https://github.com/dcnieho/glassesValidator.git#egg=glassesValidator`.
 NB: on some platforms you may have